briancatraguna/SixPackTeamApp/README.md

 4 | `build_df` | Processing data from scraping result, generate train and test data for Machine Learning 5 | `classification`| Classify user report to its label.
 6 | `data` | Consists all data: raw, preprocessed, filtered, data for classification and NER.
-7 | `flask` | Contains REST API for NER and classification model to transfer to Responder Application.
+7 | `flask` | Contains the code to create an API to do ML inferences by the Android App.
 8 | `ner` | Extract entities from user's voice transcription.
 9 | `scraping` | Gathered data or scraping through this [website](https://lapor.go.id).
 <!--  -->